Jordomav/ElectroAngular/README.md

 ## Development server

 Run `ng serve` for a dev server.

+Open a second window and run `tsc main.ts`

 Open up a new terminal window and run `~/projects/ElectroAngular/` and then `electron .`